daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 - A bunch of hooks for the back of the TV (If you don't want to do a caveman setup like mine)
 - A power supply

-Or you can get only the USB converter from lightberry and buy the other bits independently
+Or you can get only the USB converter from lightberry and buy the other bits independently.

 ## Some DIY